OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform to Runtime

 Build Service stores the app container image and passes the image to a Runtime stage for deployment.
-OutSystems follows the "Build once, deploy anywhere" **continuous delivery** principle, which makes Project Neo an efficient cloud product.
+OutSystems follows the "Build once, deploy anywhere" **continuous delivery** principle, which makes OutSystems Developer Cloud an efficient cloud product.

 ## Logging, monitoring, and analytics { #logging-monitoring-analytics }

 The auto-scale controller collects logs and metrics from each of the app containers running in each Runtime stage cluster.
-Developers and DevOps engineers can filter logs on the Project Neo Portal.
+Developers and DevOps engineers can filter logs on ODC Portal.

 Automatic monitoring by EKS replaces unhealthy app containers running in each Runtime stage cluster with a replica.
 An  app container is unhealthy if it's continuously unresponsive.